51cloud/HID/README.md

 </picture>

 ## Requirements
-We provide a large set of baseline results and trained models available for download in the PySlowFast [Model Zoo](MODEL_ZOO.md).
+We provide a large set of baseline results and trained models available for download in the HID [Model Zoo](MODEL_ZOO.md).

-Please find installation instructions for PyTorch and PySlowFast in [INSTALL.md](INSTALL.md).
-You may follow the instructions in [DATASET.md](slowfast/datasets/DATASET.md) to prepare the datasets.
+Please find installation instructions for HID in [INSTALL.md](INSTALL.md).

+We will publish the HID dataset as soon.

 ## Quick Start

-Follow the example in [GETTING_STARTED.md](GETTING_STARTED.md) to start playing video models with PySlowFast.
+Follow the example in [GETTING_STARTED.md](GETTING_STARTED.md) to start playing video models with HID.

 ## Visualization Tools